 Chief Wilson's 36 triples in 1912

 Wilson never again hit half as many triples as he did in this historic year, pointing to how difficult this kind of campaign would be.
-Rockies center fielder Charlie Blackmon's 14 triples -- 13 of them hit at home in spacious Coors Field -- paced baseball in 2017, when MLB hitters combined for the fewest triples in the modern era.
+No one hit more than 10 triples in '19.

 Barry Bonds' 232 walks in 2004